danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 date: "2023-07-01"
 category: "rails"
 related:
-  - "tbd"
+  - "Fix Rails Blocked Host Error with Docker"
-  - "tbd"
+  - "Rails Strong Params for GET Request"
-  - "tbd"
+  - "Rails CORS Middleware For Multiple Resources"
 ---

-Rails makes it easy (relative to other web frameworks) to go from an idea to a working web application.
-If you follow along with the [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) guide, you can see how straightforward it is to go from an idea of a blog application with articles that have that have a title and body text, to creating a database table that stores articles, a model to represent the articles and validation rules, views that render HTML to initiate CRUD operations on articles, and a controller to handle http request/responses, and delegate to the model to perform the CRUD operations.
+Rails makes it relatively easy to go from an idea to a working web application.
+If you follow along with the [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) guide, you can see how straightforward it is to go from an idea of a blog application with articles that have that have a title and body text, to creating a database table that stores articles, a model to represent the articles and validation rules, views that render HTML to display articles, and a controller to handle http request/responses, and delegate to the model to perform the CRUD operations.

 There's also plenty of online tutorials and courses that will cover creating a Rails application from start to finish for other domains besides a blogging application.
 Going through any of these will give you a sense of how Rails can be used to represent just about any domain where you want to build a web app to expose CRUD operations on a relational data model.